AtienoObwanda/pitchSplash/README.md

 ****
 *Pitch Splash is a web application that allows users to use that one minute wisely.
 The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.*

  *The pitches are organized by category.
-You can have different categories like pickup lines, interview pitch, product pitch, promotion pitch.*
-                                                                        **Just Pitch it!**
+It has categories like: General Pitches,Career Pitches, and Fun Pitches* *Whatever comes to your mind,* **Just Pitch it!**
 <br />

 **Live link:**  *https://pitchsplash.herokuapp.com/* <br />